Undergraduate Study - Frequently asked questions

 Do I have to live on campus?

-Yes, all our undergraduate students live on campus for the duration of their program.
+Yes, all our first-year undergraduate students live on campus.
 This is part of what makes studying at Jacobs unique, giving you an immersive educational experience.
 Nine months’ room and board, including a meal plan, is provided for a subsidized fee of 8.000€.
-You will live in one of our four residential colleges, each of it has its own dining room, recreational lounge, study areas, and common and group meeting rooms.
-For more information, please visit here.
+You will live in one of our four residential colleges, each of which has its own dining room, recreational lounge, study areas, and common and group meeting rooms.
 In addition, you will have cooking facilities, your own private bedroom, and a bathroom which you share with one other student of the same gender.

 General Application Questions

 How can you apply for an undergraduate program?

 You can only apply to an undergraduate program at Jacobs University through the “Common Application”, an online application platform that is widely used by universities worldwide.
 To begin your application, please take a moment to read through the how to apply guide on the common application website, create an application account and make sure you add Jacobs University to your ‘My Colleges’ list.